This is a repository for useful information for programmers who are new to CSCF.

 OdysseyCoopGuide .

-For non-odyssey dev, the following ubuntu packages will be a good start for developing in Python.
-(TODO: update for python 3)
+For other python dev, the following ubuntu packages will be a good start for developing in Python.

-- Install git, psql, mysql, python-pip, sublime, phpmyadmin, phppgadmin, pyscopg2, python-memcache
+- Install git, psql, mysql, python3-pip, phpmyadmin, phppgadmin, pyscopg2, python3-memcache

-sudo apt-get update && sudo apt-get install git postgresql phppgadmin mysql-server phpmyadmin python-pip python-psycopg2 python-memcache sublime-text-installer
+sudo apt-get update && sudo apt-get install git postgresql phppgadmin mysql-server phpmyadmin python3-pip python3-psycopg2 python3-memcache

 - You will receive prompts to setup mysql root user and phpmyadmin server type (apache2) and admin user

-- Install python modules django 1.6, tastypie, south, requests, yaml, django-cas, prettyTable, numpy
+- Install python modules django 1.6, tastypie, south, requests, yaml, prettyTable, numpy

 sudo pip install django==1.6 django-tastypie south pyyaml prettyTable numpy